fevalani/cineflex/README.md

 ## About

 Cineflex is a quick and easy way to book movie tickets. <br>
-The focus of this project is to further develop Front End skills and the concept of single-page applications, changing from pure JavaScript to React, using HTML5, CSS3 and React.
+The focus of this project is to further develop Front End skills and the concept of single-page applications, changing from pure JavaScript to React, using HTML5, CSS3 and React. <a href="cineflex-react-gules.vercel.app">

 ---